mpv-player/mpv/DOCS/man/vo.rst

     does not work, it will fallback to other drivers (in the same order as listed by ``--vo=help``).

+    Note that the default video output driver is subject to change, and must not be relied upon.
+If a certain VO needs to be used (e.g. for ``libmpv`` rendering API), it must be explicitly specified.

 Available video output drivers are:

 ``gpu``